 Of course, it is also a great month to indulge in one yourself!
 Why not try one of these award winning hot springs in Saitama:

 - Retro Tamagawa Hot springs and Sento | TOKIGAWA

 - Relaxing Natural Hot Spring, Seine no Yu, in Chichibu

 There are hundreds of places you can pick strawberries in Saitama.
 Some of them are conveniently located close to train stations.
 If you are taking a day trip to Chichibu to see the icicles or for the wintersweet etc, you can find some places to pick strawberries too.
 However, since the pandemic began, most of them require an advance booking.
 Information for some strawberry farms in Western Saitama in the following article:

 10.Hang out in Saitama’s entertainment town

 Tokorozawa Sakura Town is Saitama’s newest entertainment town.
 It opened in November 2020.
 There is so much to do in the town and the line up changes frequently.
 The two main attractions of the town are the permanent outdoor Teamlab exhibition and Kadokawa Culture Museum.
 However, the latter, Kadokawa Culture Museum has several of its own attractions.
 For example, the Grand Gallery, the Bookshelf Theater and EJ Anime Museum.
-Right now, there is a Gundam exhibition at the EJ Anime Museum.
+In February 2023 two new exhibitions will start – TAGUKORE: Dunno a Thing about Art (But I like it) at Kadcul and a Snoopy exhibition.
 Moreover, if you are looking for somewhere cool to stay in Japan, check out the EJ Anime Hotel at the town:

 Whatever you do in February, I hope you have a great one!